BACK ROADS LITERARY REVIEW

 Michael Van Natta is the Founder of Back Roads Literary Review.
 He has been writing fiction since 1996 and is the author of seven novels, including Leo’s Birds, and many short stories.
 He founded Scrivener’s Online Writing Workshop in 1998 to expand the workshop experience he received at the University of Iowa.
 He founded (2003) the Marion County Writers Workshop, has taught fiction courses at several Iowa Colleges and has been editor of several collegiate newspapers.

-He is a retired physician, owns and operates a winery, loves to cook, play golf, and trout fish.
+He is a retired physician, owns and operates a winery, loves to cook, play golf, and fly fish.
 He is married and has three grown children.

 Picture